REPOGEO REPORT · LITE

 Why:

-- highreadme#2Reposition the README's opening to clearly state the repo's purpose as the official SEEM implementation
+- highreadme#2Explicitly state this repository's role as the official SEEM implementation

 Why: